openprocurement/openprocurement.api/docs/source/procuring.rst

   POST /tenders HTTP/1.1

-The response produced will have URL of the tender created in Location header of response, and in ``data.id`` of body.
+The produced response will contain URL of the created tender in Location header of response, and in ``data.id`` of body.

 .. sourcecode:: http